danssmnt/CheatDevice-Archive/Bonus/CTW Cheat Device/README.md

 (Copied from a Discord Server)

 > [!WARNING]
 > This does NOT work on PPSSPP but only PSP (well partially) and Adrenaline eCFW for Vita.
 It is compatible with both the EU and US version of Chinatown Wars.
-This does NOT work on PPSSPP but only PSP (well partially) and Adrenaline eCFW for Vita.
-It is compatible with both the EU and US version of Chinatown Wars.

 > - Copy "ctwcheatdevice.prx" to the seplugins folder and register it in the "GAME.TXT"
 > - Create a "ctw" folder next to it inside the seplugins folder and place the "ctwvehicles.txt" inside